Quintana-S-E/Invernadero-Inteligente-C.E.T.-N.-2/README.md

-# El Invernadero inteligente: una oportunidad para la evolución del productor patagónico
+# El Invernadero inteligente: una oportunidad para la evolución del productor patagónico (Actualizar)

 English clarification: all contents in this repository, including comments, function and variable names, as well as any documentation are (mostly) in Spanish.
 All units are metric as well.